KDE/glaxnimate/.gitlab/issue_templates/Bug.md

 #### Version

 <!-- List Operating System and Glaxnimate version
-From Glaxnimate you can go to "Help > About... > System" and click "Copy" then paste here the information -->
+From Glaxnimate you can click on "Help > Copy Debug Information" then paste here the information -->

 <!-- Example file: